 The Universities of Oxford and Cambridge agree that the most important decision a prospective applicant has to make is the course they wish to study, and that they should use this decision to direct and inform their choice of university.
 It's important that students do their research, read course details carefully and consider whether the structure and content of a course would suit them – they'll be studying at a high level for several years, so it's important to choose something that really inspires and motivates them.

 At Oxford and Cambridge, courses tend to be traditional academic courses, with a strong emphasis on more personalised teaching through small-group tuition.
 Most formal assessment is through written examinations.

 Both Universities are committed to recruiting the best and brightest students from all backgrounds.
 All of our admissions decisions are made on academic criteria – an applicant's ability and potential to succeed on their chosen course.

 Choosing between Oxford and Cambridge

-Students at both Oxford and Cambridge are assessed informally throughout their course by producing work for their tutors/supervisors for weekly tutorials/supervisions.
-Formal assessment is almost entirely based on examinations (students on most courses can expect to be examined at the end of each year), although in the final year of many courses one examination paper can be replaced with a dissertation.
+Students at both Oxford and Cambridge are assessed informally throughout their course by producing work for their tutorials/supervisions, which help to ensure students are on track.
+Formal assessment is almost entirely based on examinations, although some courses (where relevant) may include some practical assessment and in the final year of many courses one exam paper can be replaced with a dissertation.

 How to apply